(See related pages: Public Education / Awareness and DELTA.)

 Sexual Violence Prevention, Minnesota Department of Health – the exists to help people and organizations find effective ways to prevent sexual violence.
 We work to ensure that Minnesota's efforts are coordinated and represent best practices in prevention, St. Paul, MN.

-Sexual Violence Prevention Initiative, Vera Institute of Justice – a partnership with the New Jersey Coalition Against Sexual Assault and 22 community-based agencies that serve victims of sexual violence in their communities.
-Its goal is to integrate primary prevention strategies into the agencies's existing activities, New York, NY.
+Sexual Violence Prevention Initiative, Vera Institute of Justice – a partnership with New Jersey Coalition Against Sexual Assault and 22 community-based agencies that serve victims of sexual violence in their communities.
+Its goal is to integrate primary prevention strategies into the agencies' existing activities, New York, NY.

 Transforming Communities – a national leader in the creation of contemporary, community-based approached to preventing violence against women and girls.
 By developing and implementing prevention campaigns and by disseminating best practices through trainings and publications, TC advances the prevention agenda, particularly within the domestic violence field.
 Drawing from the experience of effective social movements and the public health model of prevention, TC fosters sustainable change by building community ownership, promoting individual transformation, and fundamentally shifting the social norms that condone or support violence against women, San Rafael, CA.